-Senior Services - Both shuttle busses will continue to run five days per week.
-Special day trips may be planned.
-The Senior Coordinator will continue to offer programming at the Community Center and look for ways to continue expanding programs.
+Senior Services - Both shuttle busses will continue to run as needed.
+The Senior Coordinator will continue offering programs at the Community Center and look for ways to continue expanding programs.
 The summer picnic and Christmas Luncheon will be held.

-Youth Programs - College Financial Expos will continue to be hosted at Plainfield High School as long as the need is there.
-Up to four \$500 scholarships will be awarded this year to eligible high school seniors.
+Youth Programs - College Financial Expo will continue to be hosted at Plainfield High School as long as the need is there.
+Up to four \$500 scholarships will be awarded to eligible high school seniors.
 The Committee is still on Facebook and Twitter.